Samuel Adewunmi

-Samuel Adewunmi (born 1994) is a British actor.
+Samuel Adewunmi (born 1994) is an English actor.
 He won Most Promising Newcomer at the British Independent Film Awards as well as receiving a Best Actor nomination for his role in the film The Last Tree (2019).
 He was nominated for a BAFTA for his role in the BBC drama You Don't Know Me (2021).

 He was named a 2019 Screen International Star of Tomorrow.

 Early life

 Adewunmi was born in Camden, London to a single Nigerian Yoruba mother, a chef.
 He and his brother grew up on the Maiden Lane Estate just north of King's Cross and St Pancras stations, the same estate where Tin Luck was filmed.
 He first discovered drama through a school play in year three, and was eight when he put on a community play at the Camden People's Theatre.
 He trained at Identity School of Acting.